 THE STRINGS IN OUR HANDS:

-a memoir for my community of teachers
+a message for my community of teachers

 There’s such a lot of different Anne’s in me.
 I sometimes think that is why I am such a troublesome person.
 If I was just the one Anne it would be ever so much more comfortable, but then it wouldn’t be half so interesting.